-Physical methods: Size, shape, colour, texture etc.
+- Physical methods: Size, shape, color, texture, etc.

-Chemical methods: Total Soluble Solids (TSS), acidity etc.
+- Chemical methods: Total Soluble Solids (TSS), acidity, etc.

-Physiological methods: Respiration and ethylene production.
+- Physiological methods: Respiration and ethylene production.

-For example, the Hayward cultivar of kiwifruit maintains its green flesh during maturation while ‘Sanuki Gold’ cultivar changes gradually to golden-yellow.
+For example, the Hayward cultivar of kiwifruit maintains its green flesh during maturation while the ‘Sanuki Gold’ cultivar changes gradually to golden-yellow.
 Some cultivars of avocado also maintain their green skin color during maturation.

 During maturation, starch in non-climacteric fruits is converted to sugars.
 For climacteric fruits, starch accumulates during maturation.
 Therefore, harvest maturity can be determined by measuring the sugar content or starch content.
-Usually, the sugar content is measured in terms of total soluble solids content using a Brix hydrometer or refractometer.
+Usually, the sugar content is measured in total soluble solids content using a Brix hydrometer or refractometer.
 Starch content is measured using iodine to qualitatively determine the amount of starch.
-This method is used in determining the maturity of pear cultivars whereby the fruit is cut into two and dipped into a solution containing potassium iodide and iodine.
+This method is used in determining the maturity of pear cultivars, whereby the fruit is cut into two and dipped into a solution containing potassium iodide and iodine.

 For instance, in Alphonso and pairi mango varieties, it takes about 110 to 125 days after fruit set for surface color to change from dark green to olive-green and flesh color from white to pale yellow (Bhatnagar and Suramanyam, 1971).
-Tandon and Karla (1986) concluded that, Langra and Mallik a took 84 and 96 days after fruit set respectively to attain harvest maturity.
+On the other hand, Tandon and Karla (1986) concluded that Langra and Mallik took 84 and 96 days after fruit set respectively to attain harvest maturity.